ephrem-ketachew/course-pacer/README.md

 - `-u, --unwatched`: Mark as unwatched
 - `-a, --all`: Mark all videos in course
 - `-s, --section <section>`: Mark all videos in section
+- `--up-to`: Mark all videos up to and including this video
 - `-n, --notes <notes>`: Add notes to video

 ### `pacer config [course-path]`